mlambert125/new-java-curriculum/content/springboot-2/_index.md

 The five methods in this controller are the typical methods that you would include in a CRUD controller:

 - `getAll` to retrieve all of the entities from the database.
-- `get` to retrieve a specific entity from the database.
+- `get` to retrieve a specific object from the database.
-- `create` to add a new entity to the database.
+- `create` to add a new object to the database.
-- `update` to update an entity in the database.
+- `update` to update an object in the database.
-- `delete` to remove an entity from the database.
+- `delete` to remove an object from the database.

-While these are the typical methods that you would include in a CRUD controller, you can also add additional methods to perform other operations on the entity as needed, for example, to search for entities that match certain criteria or to perform other operations that are specific to your application.
+While these are the typical methods that you would include in a CRUD controller, you can also add additional methods to perform other operations on the object as needed, for example, to search for entities that match certain criteria or to perform other operations that are specific to your application.
 You may also choose to remove some of these methods if they are not needed in your application.
 For example, some applications may not allow users to delete entities.